daleShook/CouncilButton/README.md

 Modern workflows are often cluttered with noise.
 The Council Button simplifies access to structured thinking by embedding AI-assisted reasoning directly into the browser.

 This project reflects a strong focus on:

-* Building tools that map to how people think and plan
+- Building tools that map to how people think and plan
-* Rapid prototyping to prove out technical fluency and product vision
+- Rapid prototyping to prove technical fluency and product vision
-* Designing for clarity and purpose with minimal cognitive overhead
+- Designing for clarity and purpose with minimal cognitive overhead

 ---

 ## Features

-* Quick Access: Instantly opens The Council GPT for structured reasoning and project clarity
+- **Quick Access**: Instantly opens The Council GPT for structured reasoning and project clarity
-* Autojournal Trigger: Designed to activate backend journaling workflows via The Council GPT integration
+- **Autojournal Trigger**: Designed to activate backend journaling workflows via The Council GPT integration
-* Clean, Minimal UI: Designed for fast focus without distractions
+- **Clean, Minimal UI**: Designed for fast focus without distractions

 ---

 ## Built With

-* HTML/CSS/JavaScript (vanilla)
+- HTML/CSS/JavaScript (vanilla)
-* Chrome Extensions API (Manifest v3)
+- Chrome Extensions API (Manifest v3)
-* *The Council GPT* backend integration for AI-assisted workflows
+- *The Council GPT* backend integration for AI-assisted workflows

 ---